Clinical Research Education and Career Development (CRECD)

 Goals

-- Develop a diverse group of clinical researchers who have the necessary knowledge and skills to pursue clinical research and can become part of translational and/or patient-oriented research, particularly on diseases that disproportionately affect minority populations
+• Develop a group of clinical scientists who have the necessary knowledge and skills to pursue clinical research and can become part of translational and/or patient-oriented research.

 Eligibility